Jack Thorne: Television

 In 2022, Thorne co-wrote Then Barbara Met Alan with Genevieve Barr, the true story of Barbara Lisicki and Alan Holdsworth, the founders of DAN (Disabled People's Direct Action Network).
 It tells the story of two disabled cabaret performers who meet at a gig in 1989, fall in love and, driven by their own experiences and the experiences of those around them of discrimination, mistreatment, and the realities of living in an ableist society, lead protests nationwide, eventually leading to the passing of the Disability Discrimination Act 1995.
 Then Barbara Met Alan was received to both popular and critical acclaim, with Frances Ryan of The Guardian saying "By the time the real-life Barbara was on screen in the final scene – with a ramp symbolically coming out of a bus to finally give her entry – I was crying.
 For what we gained.
 For what was taken from us for decades, and still is.
 For the campaigners who gave so much for my generation and those that do today.
 Roar in the streets and kiss your lover.
 This is what disability looks like – and the battle continues."

-In 2023, it was announced Thorne would write a television adaptation of Lord of the Flies.
-On August 10, 2023, it was announced Thorne would write Toxic Town, a series dramatizing the Corby toxic waste scandal.
-It was executive produced by Charlie Brooker and Annabel Jones.

-Thorne wrote about the News International phone hacking scandal for the ITVX television series The Hack.
-In January 2025 it was announced that The Hack, which was filmed in 2024, will air later in 2025 on ITV and STV.
-Filming began in 2025 of Thorne-written romantic drama Falling, starring Keely Hawes and Paapa Essiedu.
+In 2023, Thorne wrote the four-part BBC drama Best Interests, starring Michael Sheen and Sharon Horgan as loving parents who are forced to make a harrowing decision about their daughter's medical care.
+The series was well-received by critics, who described it as "a masterly and profoundly moving examination" and a "searing, intimate, heart-wrenching look at a family in crisis."

+In 2025, Thorne had several television projects released, including the Netflix drama Toxic Town, which follows the story of three mothers involved in the Corby toxic waste case.
+The series was executive produced by Charlie Brooker and Annabel Jones.
+Netflix also released the four-part limited series Adolescence, which Thorne co-wrote with Stephen Graham about a 13-year-old boy who is accused of murder.
+Adolescence topped the UK’s weekly TV ratings, with its first episode pulling in 6.45 million viewers in its first week, according to ratings provider Barb.
+It made history as the first streaming show to top the UK's weekly TV ratings.
+Thorne also wrote about the News International phone hacking scandal for the ITVX television series The Hack which was released in September 2025.

+In 2026, Thorne wrote a BBC television adaptation of William Golding's novel Lord of the Flies, which depicts a group of young boys stranded on a tropical island in the Pacific Ocean after a plane crash.
+The adaptation consists of four episodes, each titled after one of the main characters: Piggy, Jack, Simon and Ralph.
+This was the first ever television adaptation of the novel and Judy Golding, the author's daughter, has said she believes her father would have been happy with the series.